top of page

 ✨ The Dr Silver Philosophy

 At Dr Silver, we take a science-led, nature-inspired approach to equine wellbeing.
-Our formulations are designed to complement good management and balanced feeding, helping horses maintain internal harmony and resilience.
+Our formulations are designed to complement good management and balanced feeding.
+This helps horses maintain internal harmony and resilience.

-Because when the body works in balance — energy, digestion, and metabolism all follow suit.
+When the body works in balance, energy, digestion, and metabolism all follow suit.

 Good nutrition, calm management, and early attention — the foundation of lifelong health.